 This next pair of compression socks offer functionality and durability at an affordable price.
 Possessing a compression of 20-30 mmHg, they accommodate whose with low to moderate circulation issues.
 As such, they're terrific for long-haul flights.

 These socks are made out of a copper-enmeshed material, lending them top-notch breathability and moisture-resistance.
 This material stays fresh over long periods of use, preventing the buildup of poor odors.

 A unique feature in these compression socks is their elastic heels.
 Offering ample stretch, they fit snug against the back of the foot and help reduce the risk of slippage.

 Coming at a mid-level price, these socks excel on every front.
 Available in a range of sizes, they can be used by just about anyone.

 7. Zensah Tech+ Compression Socks

-These socks are made out of synthetic material, polyamide.
+These socks are designed out of synthetic material, polyamide.
 This material offers ample stretch and durability, maintaining its shape regardless of the severity of its use.
 Machine washable, it's easy to clean.

-In addition to promoting circulation, these socks also offer arch support.
+In addition to promoting blood flow and reducing blood clots, these compression socks also offer arch support.
 So, if you have bad feet, they would be a solid choice.

-They're available in a wide range of sizes, accommodating men's shoe sizes of between 4 and 15, and women's shoe sizes of between 5 and 14.
+They're available in a wide range of sizes for men and women, accommodating men's shoe sizes of between 4 and 15, and women's shoe sizes of between 5 and 14.
 Whether your feet are big or small, there will likely be a pair of Zensah Tech+ socks that fit you.

 8. Smartwool Ph.D.
 Run Graduated Compression